bylands/hello-world/README.md

 # hello-world

-This is for the tutorial.
+This is my first try with GitHub.
+I'm going to use this tool for my work at CERN.